plforacle/mds-intro/introduction/introduction.md

 ### About this Product
 The NEW MySQL HeatWave Database Service is the only database service that is 100% developed, managed, and supported by the MySQL team.

-MySQL HeatWave Database Service is a fully managed service, running on Oracle Cloud (Gen 2) Cloud Infrastructure.
+MySQL HeatWave Database Service is a fully managed service, running on Oracle Cloud Infrastructure.
 It enables you to:

 * Instantly provision MySQL instances and connect to a production ready, pre-configured MySQL database.